MIT6-828/notes/lab2.md

 ## 5

-The current system in lab2 got a total of 128MB physical memory, this splits to 32768 pages so we need the same number of the `struct PageInfo` to hold them, according to its definition, a `struct PageInfo` will occupy 6 bytes, so this part costs `32768 * 6 / 1024 = 192 KB` (192KB is multiple of 4KB so no roundup needed here), this part is allocated by `boot_alloc(npages * sizeof *pages);` in the `mem_init()` function.
+The current system in lab2 got a total of 128MB physical memory, this splits to 32768 pages so we need the same number of the `struct PageInfo` to hold them, we have discussed in question ##2 that a `struct PageInfo` will occupy 8 bytes, so this part costs `32768 * 8 / 1024 = 256 KB` which is 64 physical pages, this part is allocated by `boot_alloc(npages * sizeof *pages);` in the `mem_init()` function.

-In addition, we need a bunch of physical pages to hold the page directory and page tables, each of these are 4KB size.
-Page directory is allocated by `boot_alloc(PGSIZE)` as well at the beginning of `mem_init()`.
+In addition, we need a bunch of physical pages to hold the page directory and page tables, the page directory is allocated by `boot_alloc(PGSIZE)` as well at the beginning of `mem_init()`.
 The page tables are allocated during the `boot_map_region` calls afterwards.

 ```
 boot_map_region(kern_pgdir, UPAGES, npages * sizeof *pages, PADDR(pages), PTE_U);